 Figure 6: The impact of aliskiren on the pharmacokinetics

-The pharmacokinetics of Tekamlo have not been investigated in patients < 18 years of age.
+The pharmacokinetics of aliskiren have not been investigated in patients < 18 years of age.

 The pharmacokinetics of aliskiren were studied in the elderly ( ≥ 65 years).
 Exposure (measured by AUC) is increased in elderly patients.
-Adjustment of the starting dose is not required in these patients.
+Hydrochlorothiazide A limited amount of data suggest that the systemic clearance of hydrochlorothiazide is reduced in both healthy and hypertensive elderly subjects compared to young healthy volunteers.

-With Tekamlo, pharmacokinetic differences due to race have not been studied.
+Too few non-Caucasians have been studied with Tekturna HCT to assess pharmacokinetic differences among races.
 The pharmacokinetic differences among Blacks, Caucasians, and Japanese are minimal with aliskiren therapy.

 The pharmacokinetics of aliskiren were evaluated in patients with varying degrees of renal impairment.
-Rate and extent of exposure (AUC and Cmax) of aliskiren in subjects with renal impairment did not show a consistent correlation with the severity of renal impairment.
-Adjustment of the starting dose is not required in these patients [see WARNINGS AND PRECAUTIONS].
+Rate and extent of exposure (AUC and Cmax) of aliskiren in subjects with renal impairment did not show a consistent correlation with the severity of renal impairment [see Use in Specific Populations].

 Timing of hemodialysis did not significantly alter the pharmacokinetics of aliskiren in ESRD patients.
 Therefore, no dose adjustment is warranted in ESRD patients receiving hemodialysis.